lemenkov/pspp/rust/doc/src/pc+.md

     following the command bytes, and so on.

   - 2 through 255
-    A number with value CODE - 100, where CODE is the value of the compression code.
+    A number with value `CODE - 100`, where `CODE` is the value of the compression code.
 For example, code 105 indicates a numeric variable of value 5.

-  The end of the 8-byte group of bytecodes is followed by any 8-byte blocks of non-compressible values indicated by code 1.
-After that follows another 8-byte group of bytecodes, then those bytecodes' non-compressible values.
+  The end of the 8-byte group of command codes is followed by any 8-byte blocks of non-compressible values indicated by code 1.
+After that follows another 8-byte group of command codes, then those command codes' non-compressible values.
 The pattern repeats up to the number of cases specified by the main header record have been seen.

   The corpus does not contain any files with command codes 2 through 95, so it is possible that some of these codes are used for special